Service Learning & Community Engagement

 - Uncover ways we can engage students in creative, meaningful interdisciplinary projects based on the principles of service learning and community-engaged research

-- improving engagement between community organizations and the university with a focus on identifying and responding to community needs, and
+- Improve engagement between community organizations and the university with a focus on identifying and responding to community needs

-- identifying, increasing and improving community-responsive service learning and meaningful applied research opportunities for students at Memorial.
+- Identify, increase and improve community-responsive service learning and meaningful applied research opportunities for students at Memorial University

 Service Learning refers to any teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, to teach civic responsibility, and to strengthen communities.
 (See Comprehensive Framework) As the province's only university, Memorial is dedicated to encouraging and supporting community-engaged work and serving the public good, locally, nationally and internationally.
 Memorial University is, and always has been, home to students and staff who make community engagement a fundamental element of their research and teaching activities.
 They are responsive, collaborative and respectful of the needs and contributions of community, drawing on the knowledge and resources of everyone involved.